 A total of 72,143,708 Navitas Ireland Shares (as defined below) were validly tendered (and not withdrawn) pursuant to the Tender Offer.
-The "Tender Offer Consideration" for all outstanding ordinary shares of Navitas Ireland, par value of \$ 0.0001 per share (the "Navitas Ireland Common Shares") (other than the outstanding restricted Navitas Ireland Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Ireland Restricted Shares"), and all Navitas Ireland Series A Preferred Shares, Navitas Ireland Series B Preferred Shares, Navitas Ireland Series B-2 Preferred Shares (the "Navitas Ireland Preferred Shares" and together with the Navitas Ireland Common Shares, the "Navitas Ireland Shares") accepted pursuant to the Tender Offer, was comprised of (i) the aggregate offer price of 39,477,026 shares (the "Tender Shares") of the Company's Class A common stock, par value \$0.0001 per share (the "Common Stock"), and (ii) the contingent right to receive during the five-year period following the Closing, but excluding the first 150 days following the Closing (the "Earnout Period"), certain additional shares of Common Stock as specified in the Business Combination Agreement (the "Tender Earnout Shares"), which, together with the Merger Earnout Shares and certain shares of Common Stock in the aggregate (the "Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Common Stock quoted on the Nasdaq Global Market ("NASDAQ"), for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.
+The "Tender Offer Consideration" for all outstanding ordinary shares of Navitas Ireland, par value of \$ 0.0001 per share (the "Navitas Ireland Common Shares") (other than the outstanding restricted Navitas Ireland Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Ireland Restricted Shares"), and all Navitas Ireland Series A Preferred Shares, Navitas Ireland Series B Preferred Shares, Navitas Ireland Series B-2 Preferred Shares (the "Navitas Ireland Preferred Shares" and together with the Navitas Ireland Common Shares, the "Navitas Ireland Shares") accepted pursuant to the Tender Offer, was comprised of (i) the aggregate offer price of 39,477,026 shares (the "Tender Shares") of the Company's Class A common stock, par value \$0.0001 per share (the "Common Stock"), and (ii) the contingent right to receive during the five-year period following the Closing, but excluding the first 150 days following the Closing (the "Earnout Period"), certain additional shares of Common Stock as specified in the Business Combination Agreement (the "Tender Earnout Shares"), which, together with the Merger Earnout Shares and certain shares of Common Stock that may become issuable to equity award holders and/or warrant holders, will be comprised of up to 10,000,000 additional shares of Common Stock in the aggregate (the "Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Common Stock quoted on the Nasdaq Global Market ("NASDAQ"), for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.

-At the effective time of the Merger (the "Effective Time") all of the issued and outstanding limited liability company interests represented by the ordinary shares of Navitas Delaware, par value \$0.0001 per share (each a "Navitas Delaware Common Share") (other than the outstanding restricted Navitas Delaware Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Delaware Restricted Shares")) and each Navitas Delaware Series A Preferred Share, Navitas Delaware Series B Preferred Share, Navitas Delaware Series B-1 Preferred Share and Navitas Delaware Series B-2 Preferred Share (collectively, the "Navitas Delaware Preferred Shares" and together with the Navitas Delaware Common Shares, the "Navitas Delaware Shares"), were converted into an aggregate of 39,477,026 shares of Common Stock (the "Merger Shares") and (ii) the contingent right to receive during the Earnout Period certain additional shares of Common Stock as specified in the Business Combination Agreement (the "Merger Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Common Stock quoted on the NASDAQ, for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.
+At the effective time of the Merger (the "Effective Time") all of the issued and outstanding limited liability company interests represented by the ordinary shares of Navitas Delaware, par value \$0.0001 per share (each a "Navitas Delaware Common Share") (other than the outstanding restricted Navitas Delaware Common Shares granted pursuant to the 2020 Equity Incentive Plan (the "Navitas Delaware Restricted Shares")) and each Navitas Delaware Series A Preferred Share, Navitas Delaware Series B-1 Preferred Share and Navitas Delaware Series B-2 Preferred Share (collectively, the "Navitas Delaware Preferred Shares" and together with the Navitas Delaware Common Shares, the "Navitas Delaware Shares"), were converted into an aggregate of 39,477,026 shares of Common Stock (the "Merger Shares") and (ii) the contingent right to receive during the Earnout Period certain additional shares of Common Stock as specified in the Business Combination Agreement (the "Merger Earnout Shares"), in three equal tranches, upon the satisfaction of certain price targets set forth in the Business Combination Agreement, which price targets will be based upon the volume-weighted average closing sale price of one share of Common Stock quoted on the NASDAQ, for any twenty (20) trading days within any thirty (30) consecutive trading day period within the Earnout Period.